peterdubeau/next-round/README.md

 - _Backend rails DB_
 - _Frontend react app_
 - _RESTful API connecting front end and backend_
-- _User generated room with unique roomcode_
+- _User generated room with unique room code_
 - _Admin with ability to create, update and delete list_
 - _User access to a room with ability to mark a task as completed_
 - _Live Deployment_